 Antony at SFBook.com recently reviewed my first novel The Scientific Method (a Wandering Koala tale) and made several keen observations:

 "The story itself is intelligently laid out, managing to avoid the pitfall of appearing patronizing and dumbing down which so often plagues the YA market."

-"I particulary liked
+"I particulary liked the ending,